asacamano/appernetic-hugo-project/content/blog/ptsc-members/_index.md

 {{< member title="Frederick Meyer" src="frederick-meyer-headshot.png" >}}
 <p><b>New Orleans, LA, US, Culture Change</b></br>
-Lifelong Shambhala practitioner.
+Frederick Meyer is a lifelong Shambhala practitioner.
 He is interested in innovation and social entrepreneurship, and in how Shambhala can innovate to bring greater benefit to practitioners and society at large.
 Frederick works as a web developer, and lives in New Orleans with his wife, Clara, and their dog, Lucy.
 {{</ member >}}

 {{< member title="Lisa Piemont" src="lisa-piemont-headshot.png" >}}